Keyfactor/adoption-and-enablement-examples/Microsoft CA Cleanup Scripts/README.md

 Retrieve certs to delete only:
 - .\DeleteCertificates_Expired.ps1 –scan

-Perform deletes based on previously ran "-Scan" and deletes the certs based on the data in the “CertsToDelete.txt” file.
+Perform deletes based on previously ran "–Scan" and deletes the certs based on the data in the “CertsToDelete.txt” file.
 It will not rescan the CA DB.
 - .\DeleteCertificates_Expired.ps1 –DeleteCerts

 Scans the CA DB for expired certs then delete the certs: